spixcy/Autis/README.md

 # Autis
-Autis game for autistic people
+ its fun hehe , cool !